-First, he may have become possessed by the Devil - this is clearly a matter for His Eminence and I will say no more about it. get your points where the other players aren't competing - though I'm sure that is tougher with players who know what they're doing.
+The game lasts just five rounds and ends with a final scoring.
+What I've glossed over above is that there are lots of way of scoring points, as vou'd expect in a game of this sort.
+As always, the trick is to get your points where the other players aren't competing - though I'm sure that is tougher with players who know what they're doing.
 Bruxelles 1893 is an intricate worker placement game.
 I'm glad to have played it and it's a decent enough game, but I don't think it's one that I'll be playing again.
 It gets a provisional 6/10 on my highly subjective scale.

-Friday's opener was another game from Spiel '13 that I hadn't played vet.
+Friday's opener was another game from Spiel '13 that I hadn't played yet.
 Citrus is designed by Jeffrey Allers and published by dlp games, a small German publisher with an interesting selection of games.
 Gathering veteran Chuck Ledger introduced me to it, along with his wife, Peggy, and Craig Good.
 For once this is a game with a square grid on the board!
-The board starts pretty much empty, but is marked with positions where fincas ("estates" in Spanish but, in this context, fruit farms) will be placed.
+The board starts pretty much empty. but is marked with positions where fincas ("estates" in Spanish but, in this context, fruit farms) will be placed.
 We start with a few of these and more are added as the game goes on.

-Players' tiles are orchards, in five colours (though two shades of orange was a bit confusing).
-First they buy tiles, taking a complete row from the display.
+row from the display.
 Then they place these, marking their orchards with a worker pawn.
 There are very precise rules on what can be placed where: each finca must have a different colour orchard at each exit, for example, and orchards of the same colour belonging to different players cannot touch.
 When a finca is completely surrounded, it scores points.
 First, you identify the orchards adjacent to the finca.
 Then you count all the tiles in these orchards.
 The points go to the player with the most tiles.